NielsDegrande/pipelines/README.md

 - Any further root configs specified as command line argument with `--root_config`.
 - Main pipeline config: `{pipeline}/config.yaml`.
 - Any further pipeline configs specified as command line argument with `--pipeline_config`.
+- Configuration specified as command line argument with `--cli_config`.

 These files are combined in a single configuration object.
 Previously unseen keys are appended to this object.